Group of students

 History Learning Outcomes

-• Evaluate and analyze primary and secondary sources in order to draw sound conclusions.
+• Evaluate and synthesize large volumes of complex information to draw sound conclusions.

 Program Requirements